tommybobbins/Scratch_Probability/prob.md

 It is possible to extend this to two dice, adding the total on each dice together.
 For example 6 + 6 = 12.
 We would increase our 12 score by 1.

 ![screenshot](images/12sided_dice_stage_script2.gif)

+You will need to extend the list to have up to 12 items in and you will need to zero all the boxes (not just 6).
+You do not have to worry about graphing all combinations.

+## Test your project

+Click the green flag.

++ What is the most likely number from rolling two dice?
++ Increase the number of rolls to 1000, what is the most likely number now?